-35 Is the 'passing-on' defence taken into account?
+36 Is the 'passing-on' defence allowed?

 The passing-on defence is not recognised as such.
 However, pursuant to general civil liability principles, a claimant may only seek compensation for any damages it actually suffered, provided that it did not concur in causing them.
-In the only antitrust precedent on the point, the Turin court of appeals found that a travel agency could not be granted damages because it had wilfully participated in an anticompetitive agreement with the intent to pass the overcharge on to final customers (Appello Torino, 6 July 2000).
+In the only antitrust precedent on the point, the Turin court of appeals found that a travel agency could not be granted damages because it had wilfully participated in an anti-competitive agreement with the intent to pass the overcharge on to final customers (Appello Torino, 6 July 2000).

-36 Do any other defences exist that permit companies or individuals to defend themselves against competition law liability?
+37 Do any other defences exist that permit companies or individuals to defend themselves against competition law liability?